Oil platform: Types

+Note that jack-up drilling rigs, drillships, and gravity-based structures are not pictured here.

 Fixed platforms

 These platforms are built on concrete or steel legs, or both, anchored directly onto the seabed, supporting the deck with space for drilling rigs, production facilities and crew quarters.
 Such platforms are, by virtue of their immobility, designed for very long term use (for instance the Hibernia platform).
-Various types of structure are used: steel jacket, concrete caisson, floating steel, and even floating concrete.
+Various types of structures are used: steel jacket, concrete caisson, floating steel, and even floating concrete.
 Steel jackets are structural sections made of tubular steel members, and are usually piled into the seabed.
-To see more details regarding Design, construction and installation of such platforms refer to: and.
+To see more details regarding design, construction and installation of such platforms refer to: and.

-Concrete caisson structures, pioneered by the Condeep concept, often have in-built oil storage in tanks below the sea surface and these tanks were often used as a flotation capability, allowing them to be built close to shore (Norwegian fjords and Scottish firths are popular because they are sheltered and deep enough) and then floated to their final position where they are sunk to the seabed.
+Concrete caisson structures, pioneered by the Condeep concept, often have in-built oil storage in tanks below the sea surface.
+These tanks were often used as a flotation capability, allowing them to be built close to shore (Norwegian fjords and Scottish firths are popular because they are sheltered and deep enough) and then floated to their final position where they are sunk to the seabed.
 Fixed platforms are economically feasible for installation in water depths up to about 520 m.